 The Turbo Como 4.0 has integrated lights and comes with fenders.
 A rack wasn’t included on our bike, but the more expensive Turbo Como 5.0 comes standard with a front rack.
 All Turbo Como models have rack mounts front and rear.

 Specialized has less experience with consumer tech, and it shows.
 The Turbo Como 4.0 – which, remember, retails for $3,350 – has a small, disappointing black-and-white LCD.
 It’s readable and easy to use but lacks the sophistication or wow-factor I want to see.
 Color LCDs are not yet common but are available on high-end options from brands like Riese & Mueller and Gazelle.
-The lack of a sophisticated color LCD stands out next to the Turbo Como’s otherwise excellent design.
+The lack of a sophisticated color LCD is not unusual in this class, but a disappointment I wish electric bikes would fix.

 A lackluster screen can be forgiven if a decent app is included.
 Unfortunately, Specialized’s Mission Control app is nothing special.
 It offers diagnostics, ride tracking, and access to settings.
 It looks like something cooked up by programming students for a final project and could only connect to the bike I reviewed if stood inches away.

 There is good news on the tech front, and it’s all about the battery.
 It offers a fat, visible power button on the downtube.
 You can’t miss it.
 You also can’t miss the charging port, which is right alongside the power button.
 An accessible charging point may sound basic, but too many ebikes put the power button and charging port in some far-flung position.